-- How are your relationships different with your therapist, staff, or teachers at this program vs. being at home?
+- How are your relationships different from your therapist, staff, or teachers at this program vs. being at home?

 - What would you change about this program?

-- If the program accepts transgender clients, ask the students about their experience with the transgender clients. **
+- If the treatment program accepts transgender clients, ask the students about their experience with transgender clients. **

 **There are several teen & young adult treatment programs on this website that identify as working with transgender expansive clients.
 If your child is on this spectrum, as lots of questions of the teen treatment program.
-There are many programs that do many trainings on this & other that claim, but do limited training.
+There are many programs that do many pieces of training on this & other that claim but do limited training.

 About the Author